 3. Consider how you will formalize any agreement.
 You have two general choices to formalize custody agreements: custodial agreements (contract provisions typically included in a separation agreement and property settlement) or a consent order.

 Contracts dealing with custody are beneficial for most people, however, they are not enforceable by law and are not binding in courts.
 In other words, they can be changed or ignored by a judge if either party files a child custody lawsuit.

 Consent orders are court orders.
 They cannot be changed without a proof of a substantial change in circumstances since the entry of the order.
 Additionally, consent orders carry the penalty of contempt of court for violations, which are much more serious than any consequences for violating contractual custody provisions.

 4. Consider whether the other party is likely to agree to your proposal.
-If you know the other party will never agree to anything close to your custody goals, you should consider filing a custody suit before negotiating.
+If you know the other party will never agree to your custody goals, you should consider filing a custody suit before negotiating.
 You should also consider filing suit if the other party is untrustworthy or has issues that affect their parenting ability (drugs, alcohol, mental health issues, etc).

 Negotiating without any hope of settlement or with someone who is completely unreliable or irresponsible can waste valuable resources and time.
 Carefully discuss these issues and options with your attorney.

 5. If you are going to negotiate, send the complete proposal to the other party.
 It is generally the better practice to have the entire proposal drafted and ready to sign when sent to the other party, as it eliminates the possibility of misunderstandings or face to face hostility that often comes with direct negotiations.

 A letter from your attorney that includes the deadline should accompany the proposal.